dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/alias.md

 Configure a snapshots's alias in your `dbt_project.yml` file or config block.

-For example, if you have a snapshot that represents `your_snapshot` and want to alias it as `updated_at_id`, you would alias like this:
+For example, if you have a snapshot that is named `your_snapshot` and want to alias it as `the_best_snapshot`, you would alias like this:

 <File name='dbt_project.yml'>